telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/format-dates.md

 ---
-title: Format a date in dimension label
+title: Format Dates in Dimension Labels
-page_title: Format a date in dimension label | Kendo UI PivotGrid Widget
+page_title: Format Dates in Dimension Labels | Kendo UI PivotGrid Widget
-description: "Learn how to format date values in dimension labels of the Kendo UI PivotGrid widget."
+description: "Learn how to format date values in dimension labels in the Kendo UI PivotGrid widget."
 slug: howto_format_date_query_pivotgrid
 ---

-# Format a date in dimension label
+# Format Dates in Dimension Labels

-The example below demonstrates how to format date values in dimension labels of the Kendo UI PivotGrid widget.
+The example below demonstrates how to format date values in the dimension labels in the Kendo UI PivotGrid widget.

 ###### Example

 ```html